alvinwatner/ml-template/README.md

 ### Knowledge Requirement

-This project assumes you have knowledge on:
+This template assumes you have knowledge on:
 * categorical features encoding
 * a basic python
 * a basic statistic